suosm/business/README.md

 # Indirizzo

-An internet form for mobile devices you can use to add geolocated Openstreetmap notes.
+An [internet form](https://suosm.github.io/business/) for mobile devices you can use to add geolocated Openstreetmap notes about commercial activities.

 ## Notes type